ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire.md

 * NSX-T™ manager cluster - The NSX-T manager cluster consists of three manager appliances that provide the management and control plane for the virtualized network, also known as the overlay network.
 * Active Directory™ and domain name service - The ADDNS VMs are two Microsoft® Windows 2019 VMs configured for Active Directory and DNS.
 This option is selected in the order process by selecting the "Two highly available dedicated Windows Server VMs on the management cluster" option.
 * Veeam service instance - For more information, see [Veeam components](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sa-components).
-* Edge services cluster - An Edge services cluster consists of two vSphere ESXi hosts provisioned on {{site.data.keyword.cloud_notm}} gateways.
-It provides the resources to run network edge services that include firewalls and the ability to become the default gateways for {{site.data.keyword.cloud_notm}} subnets that are associated with them.
+* Edge gateway cluster - An edge gateway cluster consists of two vSphere ESXi hosts provisioned on {{site.data.keyword.cloud_notm}} gateways.
+It provides the resources to run network edge gateway that include firewalls and the ability to become the default gateways for {{site.data.keyword.cloud_notm}} subnets that are associated with them.
 In this solution architecture, the cluster hosts the Juniper vSRX firewalls that run as virtual appliances.
 While Juniper vSRX appliances can be run directly on the consolidated cluster, it cannot act as the default gateways to the {{site.data.keyword.cloud_notm}} subnets, as this requires the {{site.data.keyword.cloud_notm}} gateway appliance

 The solution architecture adds the following components to the vCenter Server instance: